 We could give more examples, but hopefully, this will suffice for now; so please keep in mind the bulk of the people in the early churches were mixed Israelite Gentiles.
 It is essential to consider this because there are many verses in the New Testament, where the REAL meaning of the verse will be hidden from you unless you know the proper subject and context of the scripture.
 It will become more apparent when you see more examples as we get further into the remaining chapters.

-We are just about ready to proceed in making our case that our Lord has made it possible for you to know the day of the Rapture as well as the Day of the Lord, but there is one more extremely important item you should understand before we can make our case.
+We are just about ready to proceed in making our case that our Lord has made it possible for you to know the month and day of the Rapture as well as the Day of the Lord, but there is one more extremely important item you should understand before we can make our case.
 You need to know what the Bible is referring to when it speaks of “Times and Seasons.”
 We will make this exhibit one in our case that looking through Gentile eyes can give you the wrong interpretation of scripture.

 Was Paul Telling a Whopper?